Colorado's LWCF Grants Program

 Colorado's Recreation Trails Grant Application and Review Process

-All trail grant applications are sent out by e-mail, ground mail, and are posted on CPW's Trails Program website each year.
+All trail grant applications are posted on CPW's Trails Program website each year.
 Trail grant opportunities are publicized annually through press releases, newsletters, the state website, and e-mail information networks.
 Technical assistance for grant preparation is provided by CPW Trails Program staff to potential applicants upon request.
-The submission deadline for CPW's Recreational Trail Grant Applications is always the first business day in November of each year.
+The submission deadline for CPW's Recreational Trail Grant Applications is always the first business day in October of each year.

 Grant scoring criteria are developed by CPW's trails program staff and approved by both the Recreational Trails Committee and the Colorado Parks and Wildlife Commission.
 The criteria are included with each grant application distributed.
 The criteria serve as Colorado's Open Selection Process for the distribution of LWCF grant funds.